MiniXC/typst-projects/thesis/main.typ

 == GenAI used in this Thesis

-Generative AI (GenAI) was used in the making of this thesis in accordance with the University of Edinburgh's GenAI policy#footnote[#link(
+Generative AI (GenAI) was used in the making of this thesis in accordance with the University of Edinburgh's GenAI policy.#footnote[#link(
   "https://information-services.ed.ac.uk/computing/comms-and-collab/elm/guidance-for-working-with-generative-ai",
   underline[https://information-services.ed.ac.uk/computing/comms-and-collab/elm/guidance-for-working-with-generative-ai],
-)].
-For most cases, the Edinburgh Language Model service was used.
+)] For most cases, the Edinburgh Language Model service was used.

 How to use these tools in academia is controversial, and in the light of the contents of this thesis, we set out to use them in a way that does not reduce the diversity of the lexical distribution found in this work, as is so often the case with GenAI.
 We also publish prompt templates and commit history of this work at #link("https://github.com/minixc/typst_projects", underline[github.com/minixc/typst_projects])